 Remember to Save

-The importance of having savings is never understated.
-Financial experts recommend having a safety net of funds that would last several months, but safety net aside, there are still other reasons to save.
-As a recent graduate, the early years after your college and high school graduations are the perfect time to begin to build your savings as your responsibilities are the fewest they will likely ever be.
+The importance of having a savings fund can never be understated.
+Financial experts recommend having a safety net of funds that lasts several months, but safety net aside, there are still other reasons to save.
+As a recent graduate, the early years after your college and high school graduations are the perfect time to begin building your savings, as your responsibilities are the fewest they will likely ever be.
 Take advantage of this time and put some money away for a rainy day.

 Invest

 What to do with all your savings?
 Well, it may be time to invest.
 The longer your money is invested, the more it will be able to work for you.
 Time is on your side here.
-Money invested for 30 years will be worth much more than the same amount for 10.
+Money invested for 30 years, for instance, will be worth much more than the same amount for 10.
+Ask your banker or financial advisor about the best strategy for you based on your funds, your timeline, and your goals!

 Have Fun

 Congratulations on graduating and starting this next chapter of your life.
 Starting something new is always hard, especially in times of great uncertainty, but undoubtedly you can handle it.
-We are here to help you become a success as a recent graduate.
+We are here to help you as you navigate personal finances during the journey to come!

 Note: Links to other websites or references to services or applications are provided as a convenience only.
 A link does not imply SouthEast Bank’s sponsorship or approval of any other site, service or application.
 SouthEast Bank does not control the content of these sites, services or applications.